Red-backed shrike: Great Britain

 Once a common migratory visitor to Great Britain, numbers declined sharply during the 20th century, and it is now classified as a UK 'Red List' species.
 The bird's last stronghold was in Breckland but by 1988 just a single pair remained, successfully raising young at Santon Downham.
 The following year for the first time no nests were recorded in the UK.
 But since then sporadic breeding has taken place, mostly in Scotland and Wales.
 In September 2010 the RSPB announced that a pair had raised chicks at a secret location on Dartmoor where the bird last bred in 1970.
+3 Further pairs also bred on that location in Dartmoor.
 In 2011, two pairs nested in the same locality, fledging seven young.
 In 2012 there was another breeding attempt, this time unsuccessful, probably due to a prolonged spell of wet weather.
 In 2013 breeding was again confirmed in Devon, with two young fledged at a new site.
 The return to south-western England was an unexpected development, raising speculation that a warming climate might assist the bird in re-colonising some of its former haunts.
 However, since then breeding has been confirmed on only two occasions, both in Shetland, in 2015 and 2020.